entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

 ent prj fe-test-run
 ```

-3. Access the tableWidget MFE, typically on <http://localhost:3000>.
+3. Access the tableWidget MFE, typically on <http://localhost:3000>, using the default admin/admin account.

-If you weren't already authenticated, you should be challenged to authenticate.
-For simplicity we'll use the existing admin user account for this tutorial.
 Once authenticated, you'll get the message "No conferences are available" and, if you check your browser console, you should see a `403 (Forbidden)` error for the request made to `localhost:8080/services/conference/api/conferences`.
 This is expected because we have not yet granted the new role to the admin user.

-Next let's give the admin user the correct role.
+Now let's give the admin user the correct role.

 4. Login to keycloak on <http://localhost:9080> using the `admin/admin` credentials.

 First we need to create the two roles per our requirements.
 We're going to add the roles to the `internal` client because it's the one configured by default in the Spring Boot application.yml.

-5. Go to `Clients → Internal → Roles` and click `Add Role`
+5. Go to `Clients → internal → Roles` and click `Add Role`
 6. Fill in the `Role Name` with `conference-admin` and click `Save`
 7. Repeat steps 5-6 to create the `conference-user` role.